makerspace/makeradmin/README.md

 -   Create a **coupon** for low income discount.
 It should be with percentage discount.
 Add the metadata "makerspace_price_level" = "low_income_discount"

-The smallest multiple of the product is used to set the binding time for the subscription.
+The smallest multiple of the product in makeradmin is used to set the binding time for the subscription.

 ### Stripe subscription support